Akihito

-Born in 1933, Akihito is the first son of Emperor Shōwa and Empress Kōjun.
-During the Second World War, he moved out of Tokyo with his classmates, and remained in Nikkō until 1945.
+Akihito was born as the fifth child and first son of Emperor Shōwa and Empress Kōjun.
+During the Second World War, he moved out of Tokyo with his classmates and remained in Nikkō until the surrender of Japan.
 In 1952, his Coming-of-Age ceremony and investiture as crown prince were held, and he began to undertake official duties in his capacity as crown prince.
-The next year, he made his first journey overseas and represented Japan at the coronation of Elizabeth II, Queen of the United Kingdom.
+The next year, he made his first journey overseas and represented Japan at the coronation of Elizabeth II in London.
 He completed his university education in 1956.
-In 1959, he married Michiko Shōda, a Catholic; it was the first imperial wedding to be televised in Japan, drawing about 15 million viewers.
-The couple have three children: Naruhito, Fumihito, and Sayako.
+In April 1959, he married Michiko Shōda, a commoner; it was the first imperial wedding to be televised in Japan, drawing about 15 million viewers.
+The couple has three children: Naruhito, Fumihito, and Sayako.